anvngnguyen/CSCI-544/README.md

                 spam and ham probability to 1
             </li>
             <li>
-                Using Zipf's Laws to calculate probability of unseen data instead of add-one smoothing
+                Using Zipf's Laws to calculate probability of unseen words instead of add-one smoothing
             </li>
             <li>